JohanKJSchreurs/demo-for-engie/docs/troubleshooting.md

 I have discovered there may be an issue with the database initialization script `scripts\postgres\1-init-user-db.sh`.

-This issue is probably caused by the fact that git converts its End-of-Line characters and then the script fails in the postgres container, which does not handle the carriage return characters for some reason.
+This issue is probably caused by the fact that git converts its End-of-Line characters and then the script fails in the postgres container.
+But the Linux container does not handle the carriage return characters for some reason.

 Below is a description of the error you may encounter and how to fix it.